Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Simulations and Methods

 where $\Lambda$ is the cooling function and we assume fully ionized gas with $n/n_\mathrm{H}=2.3$.
 We use $T^{(s)}$ and $n_{\mathrm{H}}^{(s)}$, which are estimates of the temperature and density of virialized gas in the inner CGM in hydrostatic equilibrium ($s$ for `shocked'), rather than $T$ and $n_{\rm H}$ in the simulation, so the cooling time calculation will be valid even pre-ICV when most of the gas has a temperature $\ll T_{\rm vir}$.
 Specifically, following \cite{sternVirializationInnerCGM2021} we use

 where $m_p$ is the mass of a proton and we assume a mean molecular weight $\mu=0.62$ for a fully ionized plasma of primordial composition.
+The expression for $n_{\mathrm{H}}^{(s)}$ follows from integrating the equation of hydrostatic equilibrium and assuming that the pressure at $R_\mathrm{vir}$ is negligible compared to the pressure at $0.1R_\mathrm{vir}$.
 The integral in $n_{\mathrm{H}}^{(s)}$ represents the weight of the overlying gas in the halo.
 The gas density $\rho$ is calculated as the ratio of the total gas mass to the total volume in radial shells with a width of 0.05 dex in $\log r$.
 Using the mean density in the shell rather than $n_{\rm H}^{(s)}$ has a minor effect on $t_{\rm cool}^{(s)}$ (see \citealt{sternVirializationInnerCGM2021}).

 \cite{sternVirializationInnerCGM2021} analyzed FIRE-2 simulations over a wide range of halo masses and redshifts, and found that the inner CGM virializes, i.e. becomes primarily hot, when $1 < t_{\mathrm{cool}}^{(s)}/t_{\mathrm{ff}} <4$.
 Following their approach, we adopt the intermediate value $t_{\mathrm{cool}}^{(s)}/t_{\mathrm{ff}} = 2.5$ to approximate when the inner CGM virializes in our halos.